 Employee Giving Programs

 The Ridgefield Library is on the list of eligible charities for many employee giving programs in the region, allowing you to designate the Library as the recipient of your charitable payroll deductions.
 Check here to see if your employer is among them.

 Planned giving opportunities allow donors to make a significant or long-term commitment to the Ridgefield Library while also considering their own financial planning goals.
 NEW in December 2015: Congress has re-authorized the IRA charitable distribution program.
 Learn more.

 This prestigious society recognizes those who have made a long-term commitment of support by including the Library in their estate plans.
 Learn how you can qualify for membership.

 The annual library sleepover is a popular fundraiser for the Library and a “not to miss” experience for 4th graders.
-Contact Leslie Vuilleumier at 203-438-2282 x1022 or email@example.com for registration information.
-Stay tuned for announcement of dates for 2014.
+Fall 2016 dates: November 12/13 for boys, November 19/20 for girls.
+Contact Leslie Vuilleumier at 203-438-2282 x1022 or email@example.com for information.
+Printable flyer.

 Vehicle Donation Program